Watch the replay of Pedro's live AMA on X - no stone was left unturned ▶️

 • Minimum credit score requirement: No personal credit check required

-No personal guarantee: In a departure from traditional business credit cards, Brex does not require a personal guarantee or personal credit check.
+• No personal guarantee: In a departure from traditional business credit cards, Brex offers business credit cards with no personal guarantee.
 This means that your personal assets are not at risk, and your personal credit score won't be impacted when you apply for or use a Brex card.

-No annual fee: There’s no annual fee with the Brex Business Card, which is unique for high-limit business credit cards.
+• No annual fee: The Brex card is a no annual fee business credit card, which is unique for high-limit business credit cards.
 Additionally, Brex does not charge interest because the card is designed to be paid in full each statement period.
 This introductory period provides valuable flexibility for new businesses and companies looking to make significant investments in their growth.

 2. Chase Ink Business Preferred® Credit Card